mindee/mindee-api-python/ISSUE_TEMPLATE.md

 <!--

-Have you read react-mindee-js's Code of Conduct?
+Have you read mindee-api-python's Code of Conduct?
 By filing an Issue, you are expected to comply with it, including treating everyone with respect: [Code of Conduct](CODE_OF_CONDUCT.md)

 Do you want to ask a question?
 Are you looking for enterprise support?
 Get in touch via [email](contact@mindee.com)